Yemen Nobel laureate a figure of hope, controversy

 Yemeni analyst Ali Seif Hassan said: "This is a transformative moment for our society and the revolution -- a woman has become its most prominent figure."

 This is unusual for Yemen, which tops the U.N.
-Development Programme's gender inequality index and has been criticised by rights groups for violence and discrimination against women.
+Development Programme's gender inequality index and has been criticized by rights groups for violence and discrimination against women.

 A fiery journalist and member of the Islamist party Islah, Karman was an activist long before this year's Arab uprisings which have toppled autocrats in Tunisia, Egypt and Libya.

 Her star rose quickly when Yemen's protest movement began in January.
-Her brief detention by authorities in February brought thousands to the streets and focussed the media spotlight on her.
+Her brief detention by authorities in February brought thousands to the streets and focused the media spotlight on her.

 SOURCE OF CONTROVERSY